archivy/archivy/Docker.md

 - binds port `5000` on the host to port `5000` on the container.

-- creates a directory `data` in the current working directory on the host and bind-mounts it to the `/usr/src/app/data` directory on the container(which is where all persistent data will be stored).
+- creates a named volume `archivyData` on the host and mounts it to the `/usr/src/app/data` directory on the container(which is where all persistent data will be stored).
 - Sets the following environment variables so that they can be used by Archivy during run time
   - `FLASK_DEBUG=1`
   - `ELASTICSEARCH_ENABLED=0`